syntaqx/eks-example/README.md

 ## Manual Steps

 1. Run `infra` directory using `pulumi up`
-2. Grab the `EKS_CLUSTER_NAME` value from AWS and populate the GitHub Secrets
+2. Grab the `EKS_CLUSTER_NAME` value from AWS and populate the GitHub Secrets & variables
    - TODO: This can be automated in Pulumi, but I'm lazy right now.

 ## TODO